Search the FAQ

 3. Request must come from current Registrant or current Administrative/Technical contact.

-How do I modify my host name's IP#?
+There is no charge for this service.
+Back to top How do I modify my host name's IP#?

 1. The parent domain must be registered with GKG (ex: if you want to register DNS.FOO.COM, FOO.COM must first be registered with GKG.NET).